Fred-Wu/vscode-R-console/README.md

 - Auto-matching brackets and quotes.
 - Bracketed paste handling.
 - Parser-backed completeness checks before submission.
-- Immediate local syntax highlighting plus semantic-token styling through `languageserver`.
-- Immediate function-call highlighting for obvious call sites such as `plot(...)`, without waiting for semantic-token round trips.
-- Console-scoped completion and signature help through `languageserver`.
+- Console-scoped completion and signature help through R's `languageserver` package.
 - Session watcher integration with vscode-R for search-path data, global-environment data, and runtime `$` / `@` member completion.
+- Immediate local syntax highlighting plus semantic-token styling also through `languageserver`.
 - Screen, scrollback, cursor, and ANSI style restoration when the terminal UI is recreated after a cancelled close or a reattach.
 - Close confirmation that immediately reattaches the running console before showing the modal prompt, which keeps the console visible despite the VS Code terminal API lacking a before-close hook.
 - Embedded console backend for macOS, Linux, and Windows.